 The AP exam is mandatory.
 Exam fee is charged.

 Level: Advanced Placement, Grade 11 or 12.

-May be taken for English or other department credit can be assigned to align with research subject area, pending permission from department chair and Dean of Studies.
+May be taken for English credit or History & Social Science credit.
+Credit can be assigned to align with research subject area, pending permission from department chair and Dean of Studies.

 AP Research allows students to deeply explore an academic topic, problem or issue of individual interest.
 Through this exploration, students design, plan and conduct a yearlong research-based investigation to address a research question.
 In previous years, students have chosen to research a gamut of topics such as finance, economics, sociology, politics, and the arts.
 In the AP Research course, students further develop the skills acquired in the AP Seminar course by understanding research methodology; employing ethical research practices; and accessing, analyzing and synthesizing information as they address a research question.
 Students explore their skill development, document their processes and curate the artifacts of the development of their scholarly work in a portfolio.
 The course culminates in an academic paper of approximately 4,000–5,000 words (accompanied by a performance or exhibition of product where applicable) and a presentation with an oral defense.
 Students are encouraged to take this in conjunction with another AP course related to their topic.